towolf/towolf.github.com/docs/PsychHardware/PsychRTBox.markdown

 value \(in seconds\) provides a reliable upper bound for the possible error introduced in all reported timestamps from the box.
 The real error may be significantly smaller, this is just an upper bound that you can check.
-Typical results on a well working system should be in the sub\-millisecond range, e.g., 0.0003 seconds or 0.3 msecs.
+Typical results on a well working system should be in the sub-millisecond range, e.g., 0.0003 seconds or 0.3 msecs.
 Typical results on a rather noisy system would be around 0.001 second or 1 msec.
 Results worse than 2 msecs indicate some problem with your system setup that should be fixed